drakem58/drakem58/README.md

-- 👋 Hi, I’m @drakem58
 - 👀 I’m interested in automation using ansible and terraform
-- 🌱 I’m currently learning terraform by a company called gruntworks
+- 🌱 I’m currently working with terraform by a company called gruntworks
-- 💞️ I’m looking to study for the CISSP exam
 - 📫 How to reach me ... mdrake58@protonmail.com

 <!---